robguevarra/gh-website/ProjectDocs/Build_Notes/active/data-unification_phase3-1_schema-enhancement.md

 > 3. Align your work with the project context and design context guidelines
 > 4. Follow the established folder structure, naming conventions, and coding standards
 > 5. Include this reminder in all future build notes to maintain consistency

+// Update: This build note has been reviewed and updated for full alignment with the completed Phase 3-0 strategy plan.
+// Key enhancements:
+// - `unified_profiles` table includes a `tags` array (text[]) for normalized user tags (see Phase 3-0 Data Model Design).
+// - All `status` fields in `transactions` and `enrollments` use the normalized enum: 'completed', 'pending', 'expired'.
+// - All timestamp fields are TIMESTAMPTZ and stored in UTC (ISO 8601).
+// - Audit logging and error handling are required for all migration and trigger logic.
+// - All schema, migration, and function design decisions are traceable to Phase 3-0 for audit and onboarding.
+// - See Phase 3-0 for field mapping, normalization, and transformation rules.